“All beautiful wines are created in beautiful places” – Andre Ostertag

 1:00 pm – Stop for lunch at Yountville Deli.
 This deli is attached to a small grocery store and the sandwiches are legit.
 The club sandwich is my favorite.
 The store also sells a wide variety of Napa wines, cheeses, and gifts.

 2:00 pm – Robert Sinskey Vineyards is my favorite Napa Valley winery.
-The bio-dyanmic wine producer make a broad variety of great wines that are all easy to drink with many types of food.
-The vibe at the winery is also really chill and on the Saturday when we were there most of the tasters and customers were Millennials.
-We opted for the standard tasting, which was $40 for 5 tasting sample and a plate of homemade crackers, figs, cheeses, and tarts.
+The bio-dynamic wine producer makes a broad variety of great wines that are all easy to drink with many types of food.
+The vibe at the winery is also really chill and on Saturday when we were there most of the tasters and customers were Millennials.
+We opted for the standard tasting, which was $40 for 5 tasting samples and a plate of homemade crackers, figs, cheeses, and tarts.
 At Robert Sinskey they are all about the harmony between wines and food – with pairing dinners and experiences being core to their offering.

 4:00 pm – You should be feeling pretty good right now and stop to notice how the light rolls off of the golden Napa hills.
 Take a deep breathe.
 This is the good life.
 Now onto the next winery!
 Stop at Odette Estate Winery and taste one of the new estates of the Stags Leap appellation from the owner of Cade Winery – another exceptional Napa producer.
 I recommend you taste both the Odette and Cade estate Cabernets, as well as try the Adaptation Petite Sirah.
 Below is the tasting menu from Odette, but they will let you taste other Cade Cabernets if you just ask.
 We ended up trying 8 different wines at Odette, including the wines below.

 5:30 pm – Head back to Auberge and take a nap or chill out.
 Enjoy the view from your balcony.
-Here was the view the view from our balcony.
+Here was the view from our balcony.

 8:00 pm – Head back into Yountville (a 5-10 minute drive) for dinner at Bistro Jeanty – one of the best French restaurants in the heart of Napa.